BlankTiger/hm/README.md

 system:git
 ```

 NOTE: Currently dependencies are only installed.
-They aren't uninstalled
+They aren't uninstalled when
-when you uninstall the config that owns them.
+you uninstall the config that owns them if you don't pass the `--uninstall`
+flag.

 ### config/DEPENDENCIES